We make another successful rhinoplasty claim against a surgeon we have already sued three times

-She was understandably devasted to be told by the surgeon that she would need a cartilage graft from either the nasal septum or the rib to re-build the dorsum.
+She was understandably devastated to be told by the surgeon that she would need a cartilage graft from either the nasal septum or the rib to re-build the dorsum.

 Because of the serious nature of the problems highlighted in the report my client decided to obtain advice from another cosmetic surgery expert.
 Unfortunately this confirmed her worst fears.
 The surgeon noted that she had “a typical appearance of over resection of the dorsal part of the nose with inverted V deformity … the tip is bulbous and the angle between [her] lip and columella is quite acute … there is also depression of each side of the nose.
 The columella is very wide and the scar is placed quite low in the wrong position.
 The alae are both asymmetrical in the flare and width”.
 The surgeon confirmed she would require a reversal rhinoplasty which would involve a cartilage graft to build up the dorsal part of the nose and to lengthen the tip to give a better appearance of an Indian nose.

 She decided to seek legal advice from a lawyer specialising in cosmetic surgery cases.
-She therefore contacted me to ask about bringing a medical negligence claim.
+She therefore contacted me to ask about bringing a rhinoplasty claim.
 I reviewed her medical notes and the expert reports on a free of charge basis.
-I took the view that she had a good legal case and agreed to deal with the claim on a No Win - No Fee basis.
+I took the view that she had a good legal case for compensation and agreed to deal with the claim on a No Win - No Fee basis.

-The claim was pursued on the grounds that the surgeon who performed the original rhinoplasty failed to obtain a clear understanding of the outcome our client was expecting and that he over resected the dorsum, creating an inverted V deformity.
+The rhinoplasty claim was pursued on the grounds that the surgeon who performed the originalnose surgery failed to obtain a clear understanding of the outcome our client was expecting and that he over-resected the dorsum, creating an inverted V deformity.
 He also created obvious depressions, one either side of the nose, along with asymmetry of the alae and caused a bump in the nasal bridge.
 It was as a direct result of these problems that our client was required to undergo further surgery to her nose to remedy the surgeon’s errors and improve her nose both aesthetically and functionally.

 Following a fiercly contested legal battle the surgeon’s legal representatives eventually entered into settlement negotiations.
-As a result of these negotiations between the parties agreement was finally reached for an out of court compensation settlement of £50,000.00, plus legal costs.
+As a result of these negotiations agreement was finally reached for an out of court compensation settlement of £50,000.00, plus legal costs.